Magnus Eriksson

-Magnus IV (April or May 1316 – 1 December 1374; Swedish Magnus Eriksson) was King of Sweden from 1319 to 1364, King of Norway as Magnus VII (including Iceland and Greenland) from 1319 to 1355, and ruler of Scania from 1332 to 1360.
-By adversaries he has been called Magnus Smek (English: Magnus the Caresser).
+Magnus Eriksson (April or May 1316 – 1 December 1374) was King of Sweden from 1319 to 1364, King of Norway as Magnus VII from 1319 to 1355, and ruler of Scania from 1332 to 1360.

-Referring to Magnus Eriksson as Magnus II is incorrect.
-The Swedish Royal Court lists three Swedish kings before him of the same name.
-A few authors do not count Magnus Nilsson as a Swedish king (though the Royal Court does) and have thus called this king Magnus III.
-He is the second longest-reigning monarch in Swedish history, only surpassed by the current king Carl XVI Gustaf, who surpassed Magnus in 2018.
+Medieval Swedish kings did not use regnal numbers as part of their title.
+As the king of Sweden, he is sometimes referred to as Magnus II, Magnus III, or Magnus IV.
+By adversaries he has been called Magnus Smek (lit.
+'Magnus the Caresser').
+He is the second longest-reigning monarch in Swedish history after the current king Carl XVI Gustaf, who surpassed Magnus in 2018.

 Biography

-Magnus was born in Norway either in April or May 1316 to Eric, Duke of Södermanland and Ingeborg, a daughter of Haakon V of Norway.
-Magnus was elected king of Sweden on 8 July 1319, and acclaimed as hereditary king of Norway at the thing of the Haugating in Tønsberg in August of the same year.
-Under the regencies of his grandmother, Helwig of Holstein, and his mother, Ingeborg of Norway, the countries were ruled by Knut Jonsson and Erling Vidkunsson.
+Magnus was born in Norway, either in April or May 1316.
+His father was Duke Erik Magnusson, son of King Magnus Ladulås of Sweden.
+His mother was Ingeborg, daughter of King Haakon V of Norway.
+Magnus was elected king of Sweden on 8 July 1319 at Mora Thing to prevent the previous king Birger Magnusson, his uncle, from returning to power.
+Magnus was also acknowledged as the hereditary king of Norway at Haugating in Tønsberg in August of the same year.
+After his mother Ingeborg was removed from the regency in 1322–1323, the countries were ruled by local magnates until Magnus came of age.

 Magnus was declared to have come of age at 15 in 1331.
 This provoked resistance in Norway, where a statute from 1302 stipulated that a king came of age at the age of 20, and a rising by Erling Vidkunsson and other Norwegian nobles ensued.
 In 1333, the rebels submitted to King Magnus.

-In 1332 the King of Denmark, Christopher II, died as a "king without a country" after he and his older brother and predecessor had pawned Denmark piece by piece.
-King Magnus took advantage of his neighbour's distress, redeeming the pawn for the eastern Danish provinces for a huge amount of silver, and thus became ruler also of Scania.
+In 1332 the lands of the eastern Danish provinces, which included Scania, Blekinge and Ven were sold to King Magnus by Duke Johan of Holstein (who had received the provinces from the Danish king), after the local population expressed dissatisfaction with Duke Johan and stated they would rather be ruled by the Swedes.
+The Duke started negotiations with the Swedes and it was agreed that the Swedish king would redeem the pledge for 34,000 marks of silver (6 432 kilo).
+When the Danish king refused to recognise King Magnus's ownership of Skåneland, Magnus turned to the Pope, requesting confirmation of the purchase but received only evasive answers.
+Mainly as a result of his mother's lien on certain castles in Denmark, Magnus waged war with King Valdemar in the Kalundborg War.
+Peace between them was concluded in the autumn of 1343 in Varberg, when Valdemar formally renounced all claims to Scania, Blekinge and Halland.